dstanberry/profiles/README.md

 A PowerShell profile is a script that runs when PowerShell starts.
 You can use the profile as a logon script to customize the environment.
 You can add commands, aliases, functions, variables, snap-ins, modules, and PowerShell drives.
 You can also add other session-specific elements to your profile so they are available in every session without having to import or re-create them.

-## Visual Studio

-The Visual Studio Color Theme Designer allows for creating a custom theme in a faster, more intuitive way.

 ## VS Code

 These are user specific settings and can be overriden if a `settings.json` file exists inside `<workspace>/.vscode/`.